hesa/licomp/README.md

 <a name="licomp-concepts-provisioning"></a>
 ## Provisioning

-The way you provide the software to your user.
+In this context, providioning is the the way you provide the software to your user.

-The following provisionings are supported:
+The following types of provisioning are supported:
 * `source-code-distribution` - you distribute the licensed component, in source code form
 * `binary-distribution` - you distribute the licensed component, in binary (non source code) form
 * `local-use` -  you used the licensed component locally (e.g. and editor you use to write software)